jentery/mdia200v6/index.md

 My name is Jentery Sayers (he/him).
 I skip a syllable and say it in two: "JEN-tree."
 You can call me Jentery, Doctor Sayers, or Professor Sayers.

 I spend 8.16% of the day looking for my glasses, and I enjoy writing about games and media.
 I grew up in Richmond, Virginia and went to Virginia Commonwealth University for my BA and BS degrees.
 Then I moved to Seattle, where I received an MA and PhD in English from the University of Washington.
-I teach courses for UVic Media Studies and direct the Media Studies program.
-I like to play TTRPGs, drums, guitar, basketball, and soccer in my spare time.
+I relocated to Victoria the summer I received my PhD, and I currently direct UVic's Media Studies program.
+I like to play TTRPGs, drums, guitar, and basketball in my spare time.
 I also do my best to maintain a [portfolio](https://jntry.work/) of my work.

 You can email me at [jentery@uvic.ca](mailto:jentery@uvic.ca) or find me in Clearihue D331.
 My office hours are Monday and Thursday, 11:45am-12:45pm, or by appointment, in CLE D331.
 I respond to emails Monday through Friday, 9am - 5pm, excluding holidays.

 Hi!
 I'm Maya (she/any), your TA (marking) for the term.
 I'm an English MA student and grad from UVic's Honours English BA.

 There was a time when I, too, spent 8.16% of the day looking for my glasses, but now I can't look for anything if they're not on my face.
 I partly attribute my rapidly deteriorating eyesight to the amount of time I've spent reading fanfiction on my phone.
 Alas, it will never get better, as my area of research is fan studies.

-Although I will not be attending MDIA 200 this term, I will be marking some of your assignments.
+Although I will not be attending MDIA 200 this term, I will be marking some of your worksheets.
 You can email me at [mlinsley@uvic.ca](mailto:mlinsley@uvic.ca).
 # Materials

 You do *not* need to purchase a textbook or any primary sources for this course, but you will need access to a computer, the internet (including [Brightspace](https://bright.uvic.ca/)), a camera, and a microphone.

 *Handouts*: I produce my own handouts for this course and circulate them as PDFs in Brightspace.
 They include concise overviews of key themes and terms to help you prepare for upcoming class sessions.
 You can think of them as an alternative to a Media Studies textbook.

-*Slide Decks*: I create HTML slide decks for most class sessions and link to them in Brightspace immediately before class begins.
+*Slide decks*: I create HTML slide decks for most class sessions and link to them in Brightspace immediately before class begins.
 This way, you can access my slides during and after class.

-*Source Materials*: My slide decks will often contain source materials or links to them.
+*Source materials*: My slide decks and handouts contain source materials or links to them.
 We'll discuss these sources in class to apply what you're learning from the weekly handouts.
-Examples of sources we'll study this term include the browser game, [*Hair Nah*](https://www.momopixel.com/hair-nah) (2017), by Momo Pixel; the comic, ["Translated, From the Japanese"](https://drawnandquarterly.com/books/killing-and-dying/) (2015), by Adrian Tomine; and the stop-motion animation, [*Biidaaban (The Dawn Comes)*](https://www.spottedfawnproductions.com/biidaaban/) (2018), by Amanda Strong, Leanne Betasamosake Simpson, and Bracken Hanuse Corlett.
+Examples of primary sources we'll study this term include the browser game, [*Hair Nah*](https://www.momopixel.com/hair-nah) (2017), by Momo Pixel; the comic, ["Translated, From the Japanese"](https://drawnandquarterly.com/books/killing-and-dying/) (2015), by Adrian Tomine; and the stop-motion animation, [*Biidaaban (The Dawn Comes)*](https://www.spottedfawnproductions.com/biidaaban/) (2018), by Amanda Strong, Leanne Betasamosake Simpson, and Bracken Hanuse Corlett.

-*Content Warnings*: I'll include content warnings for materials before I share or screen them in class.
+*Content warnings*: I'll include content warnings for materials before I share or screen them in class.

 *Recordings*: I do not plan to record our class sessions; however, you are welcome to record audio for private access, study, and note-taking.

 *Brightspace*: I'll use the course Brightspace to:

 * Circulate a class announcement each week to help you plan for what's next,
-* Share weekly handouts, my slides, and any primary sources we study in class,
+* Share weekly handouts, my slides, and any source materials we study in class,
 * Point you to resources available online,
-* Accept all your assignments (please don't submit anything to me by email), and
+* Accept all of your assignments except the exit tickets (please don't submit anything to me by email), and
-* Provide feedback on those assignments and mark them.
+* Mark those assignments and provide feedback on them.

 # Assignments